Olga Mykhoparkina

 Here are some simple steps you can take right now to get your pages ready for the future of search.

-AI-first indexing is Google’s (and Bing’s) way of deciding what gets seen, ranked, or totally ignored, using artificial intelligence.
+AI-first indexing is Google’s, Bing’s, and other platforms’ way of deciding what gets seen, ranked, or totally ignored, using artificial intelligence.
 Instead of crawling and indexing every page on the web, search engines now let their AI do a pre-check.

 Before your SaaS page even gets a shot, the AI asks: “Is this content actually valuable?
 Does it answer real user questions?
 Does it connect to known topics or entities?”
 If the answer is no, your page might never make it into the search results, no matter how slick your product is.
 That’s where LLM SEO and LLM optimization come in.